plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 At Prismatic, we run dozens of highly availabile services in the cloud, process and store millions of documents every day, and regularly ship client apps to customers' iOS and Android devices.
 Here are some hypothetical situations illustrating how inertia of code and data can manifest in practice in this more complex environment:

  - We developed a new feature, which required a small change to the data returned by an handler in our API server.
 Compatibility was tested against the latest version of our iOS app, after which the change was deployed to production.
 Immediately, 5% of our users' iOS apps crashed, because they turned off auto-update and are still on version 1.0, which turned out to be incompatible with the modified API handler.
  - We have many terabytes of documents in a data store, which we both write to and read from in production.
-We want to add a new field to each document, but unfortunately the existing code crashes when it sees a document with the new field.
+A migration job is started to add a new field to each document, and the existing production code starts crashing when it sees documents with the new field.
 It seems like any step in the right direction (migrate the data, deploy code that expects the new field) will fail; at the same time, we also don't want to resort to scheduled downtime to do the migration.

 Later, we describe concrete recipes for dealing with these and related problems without downtime.
-However, we note that even in this complex environment, not all changes run afoul of inertia; in particular, changes that do not affect data at rest or cross-process APIs are always safe, since new code is always shipped to a single process atomically.

 # Inertia (why do we have to deal with old stuff?)

 ## Old code

-When we change APIs that cross process boundaries, we have to think about the transitional period where both old and new code are running at the same time.
+Since code in a single process is deployed atomically, breaking changes localized to code running in a single process are typically safe.
+But when we change APIs that cross process boundaries (such as updating the interface for an API handler), we have to think about the transitional period where both old and new code is running at the same time.

 In the worst case, some of the old code is not under our control.
 We have external clients for our APIs, which could range from a web app (possible to force-refresh) to an iOS app (possible to ship updates) to third-party API clients (not our code).
 In the latter two cases, we have no explicit control over when old code is replaced with new, and might have to support old API clients for months or years after we might wish they were dead and gone.